hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_metric_stream.html.markdown

 * `firehose_arn` - (Required) ARN of the Amazon Kinesis Firehose delivery stream to use for this metric stream.
 * `role_arn` - (Required) ARN of the IAM role that this metric stream will use to access Amazon Kinesis Firehose resources.
 For more information about role permissions, see [Trust between CloudWatch and Kinesis Data Firehose](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-metric-streams-trustpolicy.html).
 * `output_format` - (Required) Output format for the stream.
+Possible values are `json` and `opentelemetry0.7`.
 For more information about output formats, see [Metric streams output formats](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-metric-streams-formats.html).

 The following arguments are optional: